clemhff/MERN/README.md

 ### npm install for backend modules

-Run the git root directory to load node modules
+Run 'npm install' in the git root directory to load node modules

 ```npm install```